The Maven Documents Template Builder add-in for DOCX files is a powerful tool that helps you build a template document using data from Salesforce.

 Name the element and select the needed Source Type:

 Due to Microsoft limitations on online DOCX files, you currently can't select a specific element from the needed Document Template.
-Once you choose the template in the Source field, you get a warning message.
+Once you select the template in the "Source" field, a warning message will appear.

 However, if you close the message and insert the "Include" element into your document, you will include the whole content of the selected Document Template.
-If needed, you can manually add the needed element from Document Template by putting theelementName="The Name of the needed element"
+If needed, you can manually add the required element from the Document Template by putting theelementName="The Name of the needed element"

 attribute into the body of the inserted "Include" element.